TrumpCare vs. ObamaCare

 - Ratios for what seniors can be charged by insurers for premiums increase from three times what the youngest enrollees are charged to five times.

-- Planned Parenthood will be Defunded; funding would be given to Community Health Centers instead.
+- Planned Parenthood will be Partly Defunded (as they won’t be able to accept Medicaid due to a complex rule change); funding would be given to Community Health Centers instead.
 Many of these do not yet exist and would have to be created.

 - Contribution limits for Health Savings Accounts (HSAs) will be increased substantially, but one still needs a High Deductible Account and the money to fund it.